robenkleene/Dotfiles/install/man/markdown/emacs/emacs-editing.md

 ### Examples

+#### Insert Text on Each Line

+1. Enter rectangle selection with `C-x SPC`
+2. Move the cursor down across the column where the text should be inserted
+3. Hit `C-x r t` to enter string rectangle, enter the text to insert and hit enter

 #### Prefix Each Line

 This can be used to edit anywhere in a line, not just the beginning.

-1. Go to the first character of the first line and set the mark (`⌃␣`)
+1. Go to the first character of the first line and set the mark (`C-SPC`)
 2. Go to the first character of last line and toggle rectangular selection (`C-x r t`)
-3. At the `String rectangle:` prompt, enter the prefix and hit `↩`
+3. At the `String rectangle:` prompt, enter the prefix and hit enter

 # Movement